-Leading a team of individual contributors or technical experts is not easy.
+Leading a team of individual contributors or technical specialists is not easy.
 Independent, proud and off-puttingly smart, experts intensely dislike being given orders.

 But that doesn’t mean they don’t make mistakes that need to be corrected.
 Or that they refuse to be coached.